MicrosoftDocs/azure-devops-docs/docs/user-guide/project-admin-tutorial.md

 Access to features and functions is controlled by access-level assignments, permissions, and security groups.
 To quickly understand the defaults configured for your project, see [Default permissions and access](../organizations/security/permissions-access.md).

-If you decide that you want to delegate specific tasks to others, then you'll want to add them to a built-in or custom security group.
-Or, add them to a specific role.
-To learn more, see the following articles:
+To delegate specific tasks to others, add them to a built-in or custom security group or add them to a specific role.
+To learn more, see the following articles.

 - [Grant or restrict access to select features and functions](../organizations/security/restrict-access.md)
 - [Set permissions at the project level or project collection level](../organizations/security/set-project-collection-level-permissions.md)